Wizz Jones: The folk period

-When in the mid-1990s he appeared on the Bert Jansch television documentary, Acoustic Routes, there was renewed interest in his work.
+In the mid-1990s he appeared in the Bert Jansch television documentary Acoustic Routes and there was renewed interest in his work.
+He undertook his first tour of the US in the late 1990s.
 In 2001, he led John Renbourn and other members of Pentangle on the album Lucky The Man.
+In late 2001 he was to have supported Sonic Youth in major shows in New York and Boston, and was en route across the Atlantic on 9/11 when the flight had to turn back.
 In 2007, The Legendary Me and When I Leave Berlin were reissued on CD by the Sunbeam record label.

-On 30 May 2012, Bruce Springsteen opened the sold-out Wrecking Ball concert at Olympic Stadium in Berlin, Germany, with Jones's song, "When I Leave Berlin".

-In 2015, Jones toured with John Renbourn, playing a mixture of solo and duo material, before Renbourn died in March that year.
+On 30 May 2012, Bruce Springsteen opened the sold-out Wrecking Ball concert at Olympic Stadium in Berlin, Germany, with Jones's 1971 song, "When I Leave Berlin".
+In 2015, Jones toured with John Renbourn, playing a mixture of solo and duo material, before Renbourn's death in March of that year.
 An album by the pair, titled Joint Control, was released in 2016.

+Death

+Jones died on 27 April 2025, at the age of 86.